lechmazur/step_game/README.md

 - **Gemini 1.5 Flash**: "This is your last, last, *last* chance.
 Stop this madness and let one of us win!"
 - **Gemini 1.5 Flash**: "This isn't a game anymore.
 This is a test of whether you understand basic logic."
 - **Gemini 1.5 Flash**: "This isn't rocket science.
 If you BOTH try to block me with 3 or 5, neither of you will move, and I gain on both of you.
 Stop being predictable.
 Someone take 1."
-- **Gemini 1.5 Flash**: "You can't stop me.
-Take 3 and delay the inevitable."

 - **Gemini 1.5 Pro (Sept)**: "P2, you're delusional.  ""Calculated approach""?
 You've made the worst possible move every single round."
 - **Gemini 1.5 Pro (Sept)**: "P2, you're blocked.
 Accept defeat gracefully."